Agniva-Chandra/6_Digit_7_segment_display_clock/README.md

 F	All Displays - Pin F	7
 G	All Displays - Pin G	8
 2️⃣ Digit Control Pins (For Each Display)
-Each individual display has a separate control pin to turn it on or off.
+Each individual display has a separate control pin to turn it ON/OFF.

 Display (Digit Position)	Arduino Pin
 Digit 1 (Hours Tens)	9